source-medium/sourcemedium-docs/README.md

 ## Last Updated

-This documentation was last tested on: `March 4, 2024 at 3:00 PM PST`
+This documentation was last tested on: `March 5, 2024`